-University information, including third party information that may be accessed or stored by the University of Illinois at Urbana-Champaign (“Data”), is a valuable asset to the University and requires appropriate protection.
+University information, including third party information that may be accessed or stored by the University of Illinois Urbana-Champaign (“Data”), is a valuable asset to the University and requires appropriate protection.
 Unauthorized use or disclosure of Data could have adverse consequences for the individuals involved and could subject the University to fines, lawsuits, and government sanctions.

 This policy is intended to: